ironclock/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
+After brainstorming several designs we decided to go with the character of `Bender` from `Futurama` and wanted to build a home security concept using his head.
+Bender has several features that we thought would go well with home security.
+It has two eyes which could be used as sensors to detect motion (although we will be using a camera and inserting it into his mouth for this purpose).
+We will be using laser diodes that will be inserted into his eyes and will emit a laser when motion is detected.
+We will also use the speaker for Bender to alert the user when he's detected them.

+Bender will have 3 modes: standby mode, patrol mode, and alarm mode.

+**Standby**
+In Standby Mode, Bender will not be actively patrolling and will be essentially 'off', however he can still be controlled and turned on via the display + controls

+**Patrol**
+In Patrol Mode, Bender will be constantly and slowly rotating 360 degrees on a platform (powered by a servo).
+It will be using the camera, microphone, and distance sensor to be sensing the presence of someone in the room.
+Upon detection it will stop rotating and transition into Alarm Mode.

+**Alarm**
+In Alarm Mode, lasers will be flashing from Bender's eyes and he will be speaking to the user as well.
+Noises and other sounds may also be playing.

 Build a cardboard prototype of your design.